orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     @ECLASS_VARIABLE, @DESCRIPTION
   - All eclasses must have EAPI compatibility switch-case or conditional check.
+  - Eclasses need to support either EAPI 7 or EAPI 8

 * ebuild license rules:
   - All `.ebuild`s must be GPL2 only or have a GPL2 compatible license header.